Performance Data

 Track: the importance of capturing performance

-Tracking is the discipline of logging every race, split, and test set with consistency.
+Tracking is the discipline of capturing every race and split with consistency.
 When data collection depends on heroic manual work, it slips during travel meets or high-pressure weekends.
 A data platform must therefore pull meet results automatically, reconcile swimmer profiles, and show an up-to-date history without extra keystrokes.

 Once every swim is captured, you start to see the power of longitudinal data.
 You can follow the athlete’s progression across events, compare mid-season rest meets with championship tapers, and notice how specific training phases affect underwaters or back-end speed.
 The goal is not a perfect spreadsheet; it is reliable evidence you can access in seconds.